Asymptotic covariances for functionals of weakly stationary random fields: Introduction

 \item Since $|K(z)|\le K(0)<\infty$ for every $z\in\mathbb R^d$, we have

 implying that $w_t$ can not be regularly varying with index $\alpha>d$.

-\end{itemize} \end{remark} \begin{remark}{\textbf{(Comparison to known covariances)}} Before going on, it is worth discussing analogies and differences with some known covariances, highlighting when (\ref{covgen}) can be seen as their generalization.
+\end{itemize} \end{remark} \begin{remark}{\textbf{(Comparison to known covariance structures)}} Before going on, it is worth discussing analogies and differences with some known covariance structures, highlighting when (\ref{covgen}) can be seen as their generalization.
 First of all, note that when $d=1$, $D=[0,s]$ and $L=[0,r]$ with $r>s>0$, then for $l>0$ we have

 and the RHS of (\ref{covgen}) becomes